You are here

 States shall accept:

-• Exit or End-of-Course exams.
+• Exit or End-of-Course exams

-• National Norm-Referenced Achievement Test.
-Alternative Testing.
+• National Norm-Referenced Achievement Tests

-• If the above alternatives cannot be accommodated then the provisions of Article VII, Section C shall apply.
+• If the above alternatives cannot be accommodated, then the provisions of Article VII, Section C shall apply.

-Transferring beginning or during senior year:
+Transferring at beginning or during senior year:

 • If one of the states in question is not a member of the Compact, the member state shall use best efforts to facilitate the on-time graduation in accordance with the Waiver Requirements and Exit Exams.